-Key audit matters How our audit addressed the key audit matter - (as described in note 34 of the standalone Ind AS financial statements) At March 31, 2020, the investments in non-current investments amount to Rs.
-Our audit procedures included the following: 14,672.16 Mn. • We understood, evaluated and tested the operating effectiveness of internal controls implemented by the The management assesses at least annually, the existence of impairment indicators of each non-current Company relating to identification of impairment indicators and valuation of non-current investments.
-We evaluated the Company's valuation investments, and in case of such existence, these assets are subject to an impairment test. methodology applied in determining the recoverable amount.
-In making this evaluation, we also assessed the objectivity and independence of Company's The basis of impairment of non-current investments is presented in the specialists involved in the process.
-Investments is presented in the accounting policies in Note 2.16 to the Ind AS standalone financial statements. • We evaluated the assumptions around the key drivers of the cash flow forecasts including estimated reserves, discount rates, expected growth rates and terminal growth rates used with assistance from our valuation specialists. indicators were identified by the management on the investments in 7 subsidiaries amounting to Rs.
-5,502.23 • We assessed the valuation methodology and the key assumptions adopted in the cash flow forecasts considering current economic scenario.
-Mn.
-As a result, an impairment assessment was required to be performed by the Company by comparing the carrying value of these investments to their recoverable amount to determine • We assessed the key assumptions to external market data or other supporting evidence including discount rates, expected growth rates and terminal growth rates with assistance from our valuation specialists; whether an impairment was required to be recognised. • We discussed potential changes in key drivers as compared to previous year / actual performance with management to evaluate the suitability of inputs and assumptions used in the cash flow forecasts.
-For the purpose of the above impairment testing, recoverable amount has been • We tested the arithmetical accuracy of the models. determined by reference to the underlying expected cash flows from the underlying business activities being undertaken by these subsidiaries. • We assessed the adequacy of the disclosures made in the financial statements.
-Further, the determination of the recoverable amount of the investments in the 7 subsidiaries. involved judgment due to inherent uncertainty in the assumptions supporting the recoverable amount of these investments.
-Accordingly, the impairment of investments in 7 subsidiaries was determined to be a key audit matter in our audit of the standalone Ind AS financial statements.
+Accordingly, the impairment of investments in 1 subsidiary was determined to be a key audit matter in our audit of the standalone Ind AS financial statements.

+Our audit procedures included and were not limited to the following:

+- We understood, evaluated and tested the operating effectiveness of internal controls implemented by the Company relating to identification of impairment indicators and valuation of non-current investments. - We evaluated the Company's valuation methodology applied in determining the recoverable amount.
+In making this evaluation, we also assessed the objectivity and independence of Company's specialists involved in the process. - We evaluated the assumptions around the key drivers of the cash flow forecasts including estimated reserves, discount rates, expected growth rates and terminal growth rates used with assistance from our valuation specialists. - We assessed the valuation methodology including recent secondary market transactions and the key assumptions adopted in the cash flow forecasts considering current economic scenario, including retrospective reviews to prior year's forecasts against actual results. - We assessed the key assumptions to external market data or other supporting evidence including discount rates, expected growth rates and terminal growth rates with assistance from our valuation specialists; - We discussed potential changes in key drivers as compared to previous year / actual performance with management to evaluate the suitability of inputs and assumptions used in the cash flow forecasts. - We tested the arithmetical accuracy of the models. - We assessed the adequacy of the disclosures made in the financial statements.